 VOC/SVOC labels and Certifications

-Vinyl Plus (European Union)
+Vinyl Plus (EU)

 Blue Angel Eco Label (Germany)